Milkins fined £6,000 for drunken behaviour

 "He later fell and split his chin in the toilets and was taken to hospital where he had his stomach pumped."

-A WPBSA (World Professional Billiards and Snooker Association) disciplinary committee hearing found Milkins' behaviour to have brought snooker into disrepute.
+A World Professional Billiards and Snooker Association (WPBSA) disciplinary committee hearing found Milkins' behaviour to have brought snooker into disrepute.

 The world number 27, nicknamed the Milkman, apologised for the incident and demonstrated "significant remorse" at the hearing.